rymane/katacoda/python-project/step2.md

 `pytest`{{execute}}

-These test are set up to succeed and fail since we *know* that the code is correct, but what we usualy want to test is *if* the code is correct.
+These test are set up to succeed and fail since we *know* that the code is correct, but what we usually want to test is *if* the code is correct.
 Feel free to change some parts in the binarySearch file and run the tests to see if the change made the tests fail or not.